ndtallant/self_study/ML_methods.md

 #### What assumptions does it make about the data?

 #### What is it optimizing for?
+A decision tree minimizes entropy in the data that it is splitting, which in turn maximizes information gain.
+The implementation of this model in sci-kit learn can also optimize for "gini" which is functionaly equivalent.

 #### What parameters does it have?

-#### How to select those parameters?
+#### How are those parameters selected?

-#### How to use it to score new data?
+#### How you score new data with it?

-#### How to interpret the model and the predictions?
+#### How do you interpret the model and its predictions?

-- Complexity?
-Low, Medium, High
+- **Complexity?** Low
-- Likely to Overfit?
-Yes, No
+- **Likely to Overfit?** Yes
-- Interpretability?
-Low, Medium, High
+- **Interpretability?** High
-- Training Time?
-Slow, Medium, Fast
+- **Training Time?** Depends on the depth of the tree and number of features.
-- Testing/Scoring Time?
-Slow, Medium, Fast
+- **Testing/Scoring Time?** Slow, Medium, Fast

 ## Logistic Regression